Music of Cuba: Salsa

-Nueva Trova
+Nueva trova

-Paralleling nueva canción in Latin America is the Cuban Nueva trova, which dates from about 1967/68, after the Cuban Revolution.
+Paralleling nueva canción in Latin America is the Cuban nueva trova, which dates from about 1967/68, after the Cuban Revolution.
 It differed from the traditional trova, not because the musicians were younger, but because the content was, in the widest sense, political.
 Nueva trova is defined by its connection with Castro's revolution, and by its lyrics, which attempt to escape the banalities of life by concentrating on socialism, injustice, sexism, colonialism, racism and similar issues.
 Silvio Rodríguez and Pablo Milanés became the most important exponents of this style.
 Carlos Puebla and Joseíto Fernández were long-time old trova singers who added their weight to the new regime, but of the two only Puebla wrote special pro-revolution songs.

 Nueva trova had its heyday in the 1970s, but was already declining before the fall of the Soviet Union.
 Examples of non-political styles in the nueva trova movement can be found, for example, Liuba María Hevia whose lyrics are focused on more traditional subjects such as love and solitude, sharing with the rest a highly poetical style.
 On the other side of the spectrum, Carlos Varela is famous in Cuba for his open criticism of some aspects of Castro's revolution.

 The nueva trova, initially so popular, suffered both inside Cuba, perhaps from a growing disenchantment with one-party rule, and externally, from the vivid contrast with the Buena Vista Social Club film and recordings.
-Audiences round the world have had their eyes opened to the extraordinary charm and musical quality of the older forms of Cuban music.
+Audiences around the world have had their eyes opened to the extraordinary charm and musical quality of the older forms of Cuban music.
 By contrast, topical themes that seemed so relevant in the 1960s and 1970s now seem dry and passé.
 Even "Guantanamera" has been damaged by over-repetition in less skilled hands.
-All the same, those pieces of high musical and lyrical quality, among which Puebla's "Hasta siempre, Comandante" stands out, will probably last as long as Cuba lasts.
+All the same, those pieces of high musical and lyrical quality, among which Puebla's "Hasta siempre, Comandante" stands out, may last as long as Cuba lasts.